Vaccine pioneer BioNTech hires former Morphosys exec as finance chief

-Healthcare & PharmaceuticalsVaccine pioneer BioNTech hires former Morphosys exec as finance chief

-BioNTech , the Pfizer (PFE.N) partner that invented the Comirnaty COVID-19 vaccine, has appointed former Morphosys (MORG.DE) executive Jens Holstein as chief financial officer to help it grow into a global immunotherapy company.
+FRANKFURT (Reuters) - BioNTech, the Pfizer partner that invented the Comirnaty COVID-19 vaccine, has appointed former Morphosys executive Jens Holstein as chief financial officer to help it grow into a global immunotherapy company.

 Sierk Poetting, who is finance chief and chief operating officer, will focus on the latter role when Holstein joins in July, to further expand BioNTech’s global vaccine production network, it said in a statement on Tuesday.